hemanth593/Talisman-Online/patches/smileys/readme.md

    - Copy the `local` and `ui` folders from the extracted content.
    - Paste these folders into your game directory, replacing any existing folders if prompted.

-4. **Optional: Zoom Configuration**
-   - If you do not wish to use the infinite zoom feature, you can remove the following file:
-     - `local\euramerican\config\client_user.ini`

-   Note: Removing this file will disable the zoom functionality.

 ## Usage

 Once you have completed the installation, launch your game, and you should now have access to the new smileys and the infinite zoom feature.